Homogenization theory of random walks among deterministic conductances: Connections and proof ideas

-As noted earlier, the stochastic homogenization approach to conductance models is generally based on the assumption that~$\omega$ is drawn from a stationary and ergodic law~$\BbbP$ on~$(\Omega,\FF)$.
-The results along these lines naturally split into roughly three parts.
+As noted above, the stochastic homogenization approach to conductance models is generally based on the assumption that~$\omega$ is drawn from a stationary and ergodic law~$\BbbP$ on~$(\Omega,\FF)$.
+The results along these lines appeared, roughly, in three stages.